NathanGillispie/Courses-Spring2023/README.md

 ## Classes

-The classes taken include Physics 2 + Lab, Physical Chemistry + Lab and Undergraduate Chemistry Seminar.
+The classes taken include Physical chemistry 2 + lab, History of Sexuality, Biochemistry, and Food Laws and Regulations.